Terms & conditions

 No warranty or guarantee of any kind is provided with the website, lhch.org.uk.
 All direct or indirect risk related to use of the site is borne entirely by the user.

-lhch.org.uk may contain links to websites not owned or managed by The Lighthouse Church at St. Luke’s Hawkinge.
+lhch.org.uk may contain links to websites not owned or managed by St. Luke’s Hawkinge.
 We are not responsible for any content that appears on these linked sites.
 The presence of a link to another site on lhch.org.uk should not be taken as a recommendation or endorsement of that site and / or the connected organisation or persons.

 Governing Law and Jurisdiction